ItaiAllouche/minimalPairsLexicalStress/README.md

 for detecting the stressed syllable on a large amount of data, and understanding the acoustic features underlying its decisions.
 Disyllabic stress minimal word pairs and non-minimal word pairs (e.g., WALlet vs. extEND) were extracted from multiple speech corpora using forced alignment.
-A part-of-speech tagging system was used to label each minimal pairs word as ei- ther a noun, which is associated with stress on the first syllable, or a verb, which is associated with stress on the last syllable.
+A part-of-speech tagging system was used to label each minimal pairs word as either a noun, which is associated with stress on the first syllable, or a verb, which is associated with stress on the last syllable.
 In non-minimal pairs, stress placement is unambiguous and consistently follows lexical conventions.
-Several Convolutional neural network (CNN) archi- tectures were trained using focal loss to mitigate class imbalance, with the best-performing model achieving a classification accuracy of 92%.
+Several Convolutional neural network (CNN) architectures were trained using focal loss to mitigate class imbalance, with the best-performing model achieving a classification accuracy of 92%.
 To interpret model behavior, Layerwise Relevance Propagation (LRP) was applied, producing spectrogram heatmaps that highlight key signal regions influencing classification.
-Additionally, acoustic features, such as funda- mental frequency and the first three formants, were extracted and analyzed to assess their contributions to the model’s predictions.*
+Additionally, acoustic features, such as fundamental frequency and the first three formants, were extracted and analyzed to assess their contributions to the model’s predictions.*

 ---